mshortMob/NimbusPi/README.md

 ### DMX/ArtNet/Wifi Details

 #### Broadcasting Wifi and ArtNet
-* The NimbusPi image is configures the Pi as a standalone hotspot.
+* The NimbusPi image configures the Pi as a standalone hotspot.
 By default the SSID is `NimbusPi` and password is `NimbusPi123`.
 * ArtNet data is sent via wifi only, not the Pi's ethernet port.
 * 1 full universe of output is supported.
 By default this is artnet `universe 1` in `subnet 0`.